rajeshkio/terraform-aws-k8s/README.md

    5 - terraform apply

 ## Manage EC2 instances:

+   You can modify the script as you need.

-   List all instances created using the key-pair of terraform.
-You can modify the script as you need
+   List all instances created using the key-pair of terraform:

    - ./aws-cli-scripts.sh list